Manage user authentication methods for Microsoft Entra multifactor authentication

 - Select save, then close.

 This article showed you how to configure individual user settings.
-To configure overall Azure AD Multi-Factor Authentication service settings, see Configure Azure AD Multi-Factor Authentication settings.
+To configure overall Microsoft Entra multifactor authentication service settings, see Configure Microsoft Entra multifactor authentication settings.

-If your users need help, see the User guide for Azure AD Multi-Factor Authentication.
+If your users need help, see the User guide for Microsoft Entra multifactor authentication.